sujith1976/Projview-Application/README.md

 1. Upload all files to your web hosting server.
 2. Ensure that `index.html` is set as the default page.
-3. Your DevMarket platform will be live!
+3. Your CodeCraft platform will be live!

 ## License